 In some cases, epidural lumbar steroid injections can be given if scans are done and show inflammation, and when guided by ultrasound, results can be precise, but this is more of a short-term solution and won’t produce long-term sustainable pain management and improvement, particularly when the underlying cause of the inflammation hasn’t been addressed.

-Trips to the hospital for an intense sciatica pain flare-up can also involve an X-ray to confirm the pain is not from a recent spinal injury, particularly if the underlying cause of the sciatica has not yet been determined.
+Trips to the hospital for an unbearable sciatica pain flare-up can also involve an X-ray to confirm the pain is not from a recent spinal injury, particularly if the underlying cause of the sciatica has not yet been determined.

 The more relevant question then becomes, “What can I do for sustainable and long-term sciatica pain relief?”